Liverpool 5-0 Watford

 Substitution, Watford.
 Daryl Janmaat replaces Miguel Britos.

 Attempt blocked.
 Stefano Okaka (Watford) right footed shot from the left side of the box is blocked.
-Assisted by Abdoulaye Doucouré.
+Assisted by Abdoulaye Doucouré with a through ball.

 Substitution